 Impact of U.S. Joint Forces Command Closure

 Abrial expects ACT to continue working closely with the Pentagon even after U.S. Joint Forces Command (JFCOM) closes.
 ACT and JFCOM are co-located in Norfolk, Va.
-U.S. Defense Secretary Robert Gates announced plans to close JFCOM in April 2010.
+U.S. Defense Secretary Robert Gates announced plans to close JFCOM in April 2010."My understanding is that there will be a good portion of JFCOM which will stay in the Norfolk-Suffolk area, specifically which is dealing with modeling and simulation," Abrial said.

 The French general expects to work more closely with the Joint Staff, which will assume the JFCOM headquarters-type roles.
 The rest of the responsibilities will be "distributed somehow across the different institutions in the U.S., and we have started to look at how we will re-plug into this much more distributed system," Abrial said, noting he is still awaiting U.S. decisions on JFCOM's eventual shut down.